comedate/VolumeRendering/README.md

 # VolumeRendering

-Rendering Medical Images or Volume  with OpenGL
+This Project is to render medical images or Volume with OpenGL.